Since January 2016 there has been a Stamp Duty charge in Ireland of 12c for each ATM cash withdrawal with a debit card.

 This annual Debit Card ATM Stamp Duty Charge in Ireland is capped annually at –

 - €2.50 for a basic ATM card and

-If you have a full debit card – you would need to do 42 ATM transactions to run up annual stamp duty charges of €5 – if you go over that you will still only be charged €5 by the government.
+If you have a full debit card – you would need to do 42 ATM withdrawals in a year to run up annual stamp duty charges of €5.Iif you go over 42 ATM withdrawals in a year you will still only be charged €5 by the government.

 See more here about Bank Charges in Ireland

 See more here about ATM Charges for American Visitors to Ireland

 Read more about Business Bank Account Charges